BMarelli/list-func-solver/ADT.md

-# The FList TAD
+# The FList ADT
-Here we define the specification of the FList TAD.
+Here we define the specification of the FList ADT.

 ```
-tad FList (A :: Set) where
+adt FList (A :: Set) where
     import Nat, String, NonEmpty, Funcs, MonadFL

     length :: FList A -> Nat